-As of December 31, 2014, we leased approximately 25,500 square feet of office space in Nashville, Tennessee for our corporate headquarters.
-The lease expires in October 2016.
-Of the 25,500 square feet of leased office space, we have subleased to others approximately 9,900 square feet.
+As of December 31, 2015, we leased approximately 25,500 square feet of office space in Nashville, Tennessee for our corporate headquarters.
+The lease expires in October 2022.
 We believe these facilities are adequate to meet our current needs for office space.
 We currently do not plan to purchase or lease facilities for manufacturing, packaging or warehousing, as such services are provided to us by third-party contract groups.